CDCgov/NEDSS-Modernization/documentation/authentication/Configuring-OIDC.md

       out.
     - Click `Save`

-### Allowing OAuth2 authentication from Postman

-Any client can allow authentication from Postman by

-- Adding a `Valid redirect URI` of `https://oauth.pstmn.io/v1/callback`.
-- Adding a `Web origin` of `https://oauth.pstmn.io`

 ## Configuring the Services

 With a Keycloak realm created the services can now be configured for OIDC authentication.
 Resource servers will only